 Upon consummation of the initial public offering, we used \$15.1 million of our net proceeds to redeem our outstanding 8% preferred stock and \$10.7 million to repay our outstanding 8% promissory notes.
 All of our 8% preferred stock and 8% promissory notes were owned by HCG Holdings LLC.
 HCG Holdings LLC distributed substantially all of the proceeds that it received in connection with its investment in us to its members in accordance with its organizational documents, including the proceeds it received from the sale of the shares in our initial public offering, the redemption of the outstanding 8% preferred stock and the repayment by us of the 8% promissory notes.
 As a result, Messrs.
-Broadhurst, Burge, Holdren, Massaro, McCartney and Yovovich, a member of our board of directors until January 31, 2006, received payments of approximately \$53,380, \$53,380, \$1,067,600, \$106,760, \$53,380 and \$1,261,877, respectively.
+Broadhurst, Burge, Holdren, Massaro, McCartney, Rojas and Yovovich received payments of approximately \$53,380, \$53,380, \$1,067,600, \$106,760, \$53,380, \$26,690 and \$1,261,877, respectively.